2251821381/DCTC/README.md

 #  the code is https://github.com/2251821381/DCTC/tree/master
-## Influence of Hyperparameters on the Model
+## Parameter analysis of contrastive learning

 In this section, we investigate the influence of hyperparameters on the model, including the loss balance factor ($\lambda$) and the temperature coefficient ($\tau$) for contrastive learning.